ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

    return mWage/ratio
 ```

 This function uses the the gender wage gap in the United States to calculate a woman's wage based on the corresponding male wage.
 The wage gap is defined as the difference between a man's salary and a woman's salary, expressed as a percentage of a man's salary.
-In the United states the wage gap is 18.2%.
+In the United States the wage gap is 18.2%.
 To calculate a woman's salary, given a man's salary using the wage gap we can multiply the man's salary by 1-wageGap.
 You can learn more about the wage gap and see more data [here](https://data.oecd.org/earnwage/gender-wage-gap.htm).

 To verify our code is correct, we need to test it, as we did before.
 More formally, this means that we need to define test cases.
 A test case is a combination of an input and the expected output.
 The first step to testing is to define these input-output pairs.
 We can use a calculator to do this, for example: